Wayward Souls

 - 11 % negative mentions

-The graphics of the game are characterized by a charming 16-bit aesthetic that evokes nostalgia, drawing inspiration from classic titles like Chrono Trigger and Secret of Mana.
-While many players appreciate the retro visuals and polished art style, some feel that the graphics lack thematic depth and can become repetitive over time.
-Overall, the visuals contribute positively to the game's atmosphere, though opinions vary on their immersive quality.
+The graphics of the game are characterized by a charming 16-bit aesthetic that draws inspiration from classic titles like Chrono Trigger and Secret of Mana, offering a nostalgic appeal.
+While many players appreciate the art style and polished visuals, some critique the lack of thematic depth and variety, noting that the graphics can become repetitive over time.
+Overall, the visuals contribute positively to the game's atmosphere, though they may not fully align with its serious narrative ambitions.

 “There are so many good things about this game, such as the solid controls, amazing soundtrack, and charming pixel graphics.”